Juvenile Idiopathic Arthritis - Medications

 Some children with JIA gain significant benefit from early methotrexate treatment, and this treatment is becoming more common in an effort to prevent joint and eye damage.
 Early treatment with methotrexate is often used for polyarticular JIA.1

+Biologic therapy is a newer option to treat JIA that doesn't respond to other treatments.
 Biologics such as etanercept have had some success in relieving symptoms and decreasing the number of flare-ups.

 If your child is on aspirin therapy

 Yearly flu shots are recommended for children who are on long-term aspirin therapy.
 Children on long-term aspirin therapy who get chickenpox or the flu are at risk for getting Reye syndrome.
 Although there is a risk, Reye syndrome is very rare.
 Very few cases have been reported in children with chronic arthritis who were being treated with aspirin.
 If your child has been exposed to chickenpox or the flu, talk to the doctor about giving your child acetaminophen to control pain and relieve fever until the incubation period, or the illness itself, has passed.